abbreviatedman/spellbound/data/quotes.md

 424
 00:25:10,578 --> 00:25:13,272
-So... what's your name?
+So… what's your name?

 425
 00:25:17,218 --> 00:25:19,185
-Wa... this is it?
+Wa… this is it?

 426
 00:25:19,220 --> 00:25:21,687